Oklahoma State Bureau of Investigation: Leadership

 The Oklahoma State Bureau of Investigation is under the supervision of the Oklahoma Secretary of Safety and Security.
 The OSBI Director, who is appointed by the OSBI Commission, has direct control over the OSBI.
-Under Governor of Oklahoma Kevin Stitt, Tricia Everest is serving as the Secretary and Aungela Spurlock is serving as OSBI Director.
+Under Governor of Oklahoma Kevin Stitt, Tricia Everest is serving as the Secretary and Greg Mashburn is serving as OSBI Director.

 OSBI Commission

 OSBI is governed by a seven-member OSBI Commission, with all members being appointed by the Governor of Oklahoma, with the approval of the Oklahoma Senate, to serve seven year terms.
 Governor may remove any member at any time only for cause.
 No more than two members of the Commission may reside in the same congressional district.
 Four members must be ordinary citizens, one must be a sitting district attorney, one must be a sitting county sheriff, and one must be a sitting chief of police.

 As of 2023, the current members of the OSBI Commission are: